 The Corescore is a 0-100 score that indicates how liked a running shoe is based on reviews and ratings from running shoe experts and users.

 How the Corescore is calculated

 The Corescore is a weighted average of user ratings and expert reviews adjusted for spam, shoes with few reviews, what version is reviewed and the credibility of the expert reviewer.

 Any runner can contribute with user ratings of shoes he/she has tried.
-To avoid that running shoes with only a few (good) ratings reach the top of the ranking lists, adjustments are made:
+To avoid bias, running shoes with only a few (good) ratings reach the top of the ranking lists, adjustments are made:

 - 1-10 user ratings: subtract 15%